By Kathy Witt

-Pop into Flax & Wool for fine women’s clothing, jewelry and accessories.
+Pop into Flax & Wool, The Pink Door or Hattie James for fine women’s clothing, jewelry and accessories.
 For outdoor equipment and supplies, head to outdoor outfitters 45-70.

 Visit the museum at the Historical Society of Hopkins County for one of the most surprising discoveries you’ll make here: an original 1910 Buick Buggybout – one of only three left in the world.
 This well-made two-speed manual with side-mounted lanterns, affordable at $550 more than a century ago, was the last of the two-cylinder, chain-drive designs for Buick.

 Arts & Eats

 If your time in the area is limited, plan it around the show schedule at Glema Mahr Center for the Arts, located on the campus of Madisonville Community College.
 Enjoy a variety of arts programming and arts education opportunities, including Broadway favorites, headlining musicians, classical music and dance productions, family-oriented programming, popular and culturally diverse events, and exhibitions of local, regional and national artists at the Anne P. Baker Gallery (free admission) and other locations.